davedx/srmeet/pitch/README.md

 Value prop:

-On your three hour layover from SF to Beijing, you're in Schiphol Airport and the Suduko is up.
+On your three hour layover from SF to Beijing, you're in Schiphol Airport.

 You like to talk, you are interested in other cultures.

 Airports are busy hubs, full of stories.

-Why not connect to somebody and hear theirs?
+Why not connect to somebody and hear their story?

 Let's bring real contact back to Schiphol Airport.
 Streamlined, face-to-face meetups with other travellers.

+Demo
 --

-Hey, this guy looks fun.
-Let's go see if he caught the Ajax game last night.

---

 Hmm, she's from Dubai.
 I have a cousin living there.
 Let's go for a drink.
 This is a great way to spend my time.

+--

 Business case: